-The SBE was mainly implemented by the Wood Chip Production Manager and forester with main responsibility for wood chip production, holding B.Sc. and M.Sc. degrees in forestry respectively, supported by Mrs. Katrine Bang Hauberg (M.Sc.
-Forestry) from the umbrella organization of Danish Forest Growers Association, and between them, they have more than 30 years of experience in forest management within the supply base.
+The SBE was mainly implemented by the Wood Chip Production Manager and forester with main responsibility for wood chip production, holding B.Sc. and M.Sc. degrees in forestry respectively, supported by personnel from the umbrella organization of Danish Forest Growers Association..